Gay rights supporters have rallied behind SBS for its decision to pull the plug on a TV ad attacking same-sex marriage.

 “That is a disgrace.”

-The fact that it wasn’t shown during the Mardi Gras coverage is clearly a blow to the lobby group, since the YouTube description shows it was produced specifically as a reaction to the annual LGBTI festival.
+The fact that it wasn’t shown during the Mardi Gras coverage is a blow to the lobby group since the YouTube description shows it was produced specifically as a reaction to the annual LGBTI festival.

-Maya Newell, who was raised by two women in Sydney, told Same Same she was “deeply hurt” by the TV campaign.
+Maya Newell, raised by two women in Sydney, told Same Same she was “deeply hurt” by the TV campaign.

-“I’m a child of two lesbian mums who have been in a committed, loving relationship for over 30 years,” she said.
+“I’m a child of two lesbian mums who has been in a committed, loving relationship for over 30 years,” she said.

 “What kids need are parents who provide love, security and support, not two parents of the opposite gender.